chemgymrl/chemgymrl/docs/extraction.md

 [RewardGenerator](RewardGenerator)(use_purity=True,exclude_solvents=True,include_dissolved=True)

 Here, the goal is to maximize the amount and purity of the desired material.
 In this case, having other materials (excluding solvents) in a vessel with the desired material will reduce purity.
+Note: This reward is given only at the end of the episode.

+In addition to the yield reward given at the end of the episode, a reward of -0.1 is given whenever the agent performs an action resulting in a spill.